peteroupc/peteroupc.github.io/exporand.md

 <a id=Introduction></a>
 ## Introduction

 This page introduces a Python implementation of _partially-sampled random numbers_ (PSRNs).
-Although structures for PSRNs were largely described before this work, this document unifies the concepts for these kinds of numbers from prior works and shows how they can be used to sample the beta distribution (with both parameters 1 or greater), the exponential distribution (with an arbitrary rate parameter), and other continuous distributions&mdash;
+Although structures for PSRNs were largely described before this work, this document unifies the concepts for these kinds of numbers from prior works and shows how they can be used to sample the beta distribution (for most sets of parameters), the exponential distribution (with an arbitrary rate parameter), and other continuous distributions&mdash;

 - while avoiding floating-point arithmetic, and
 - to an arbitrary precision and with user-specified error bounds (and thus in an "exact" manner in the sense defined in (Karney 2014)<sup>[**(1)**](#Note1)</sup>).